Trans-Saharan trade: Early history

 Next was the easiest of the three routes: the Garamantean Road, named after the former rulers of the land it passed through and also called the Bilma Trail.
 The Garamantean Road passed south of the desert near Murzuk before turning north to pass between the Alhaggar and Tibesti Mountains before reaching the oasis at Kawar.
 From Kawar, caravans would pass over the great sand dunes of Bilma, where rock salt was mined in great quantities for trade, before reaching the savanna north of Lake Chad.
 This was the shortest of the routes, and the primary exchanges were slaves and ivory from the south for salt.
-One early 20th century researcher wrote of the Tripoli-Murzuk-Lake Chad route, "Most of the [trans-Saharan] traffic from the Mediterranean coast during the last 2,000 years has passed along this road."
+One early 20th century researcher writes of the Tripoli-Murzuk-Lake Chad route, "Most of the traffic from the Mediterranean coast during the last 2,000 years has passed along this road."

 Another Libyan route was Benghazi to Kufra to the lands of the Wadai Empire between Lake Chad and Darfur.

 The western routes were the Walata Road past present-day Oualata, Mauritania, from the Sénégal River, and the Taghaza Trail, from the Niger River, past the salt mines of Taghaza, north to the great trading center of Sijilmasa, situated in Morocco just north of the desert.
-The growth of the city of Aoudaghost, founded in the 5th century BCE, was stimulated by its position at the southern end of a trans-Saharan trade route.
+The growth of Aoudaghost, founded in the 5th century BCE, was stimulated by its position at the southern end of a trans-Saharan trade route.

-To the east, three ancient routes connected the south to the Mediterranean.
+To the east, three routes connected the south to the Mediterranean.
 The herdsmen of the Fezzan of Libya, known as the Garamantes, controlled these routes as early as 1500 BCE.
-From their capital of Germa in the Wadi Ajal, the Garamantean Empire raided north to the sea and south into the Sahel.
+From their capital of Germa in the Wadi Ajal, the Garamantes raided north to the sea and south into the Sahel.
 By the 4th century BCE, the independent city-states of Phoenicia had expanded their control to the territory and routes once held by the Garamantes.
 Shillington states that existing contact with the Mediterranean received added incentive with the growth of the port city of Carthage.
 Founded c.
 800 BCE, Carthage became one terminus for West African gold, ivory, and slaves.
 West Africa received salt, cloth, beads, and metal goods.
 Shillington proceeds to identify this trade route as the source for West African iron smelting.
 Trade continued into Roman times.
-Although there are Classical references to direct travel from the Mediterranean to West Africa (Daniels, p.
+Although there are classical references to direct travel from the Mediterranean to West Africa (Daniels, p.
 22f), most of this trade was conducted through middlemen, inhabiting the area and aware of passages through the drying lands.
 The Legio III Augusta subsequently secured these routes on behalf of Rome by the 1st century CE, safeguarding the southern border of the empire for two and half centuries.